 Tourism to the Galapagos undeniably has both positive and negative effects on the environment, but by choosing to travel responsibly, travellers can mitigate damage and help protect the ecosystem for years to come.
 This attitude of preservation has already helped the Galapagos: many invasive species have been eradicated and several species have been brought back from the brink of extinction.
 In fact, over 95% of the original biodiversity has been maintained.

 While many travellers have an attitude of “see it before it’s gone” when it comes to the Galapagos Islands, we’ve adopted a more optimistic outlook.
-It is unlikely that tourism can or will ever be banned outright, so we must learn to work with this living, breathing ecosystem and do our best to protect it for the travellers that come after us and the animals that call this place home.
+It is unlikely that tourism can or will ever be banned outright, so we must learn to work with this living, breathing ecosystem and do our best to protect it for the travellers that come after us and the animals and people that call this place home.